Ecconia/Ecconia-LogicWorld-Mods/AssemblyLoader/Readme.md

 This mod allows to load DLL-Assembly files into the runtime.
 It works on server and client.

-Is is purely to support other mods. *"When will I ever load something other than Harmony??" - Never!*
+It is purely to support other mods. *"When will I ever load something other than Harmony??" - Never!*

 There are three core functionalities: